ZiggyCreatures/FusionCache/docs/Comparison.md

 - **Backplane**: available with different names, it allows a change in a distributed cache to be reflected in the local memory cache

-- **Events**: the ability to be notified when certain events happen in he cache, useful to collect custom metrics, etc
+- **Events**: the ability to be notified when certain events happen in the cache, useful to collect custom metrics, etc

 - **Logging**: when things go bad you would like to have some help investigating what went wrong, and logging is key